How to Remove Stains from Hard Floors

 - If stain is not completely gone after drying, repeat process.

 - Clean up residue and tools with mineral spirits.

 Jon-Don has a wide selection of mops and buckets, neutral cleaners, and even odor removal products that can help you remove a wide variety of stains from hard floors.
 For assistance in choosing the right product or in developing a maintenance program for your facility, please contact one of our Building Service Experts at 800-556-6366.

-Now infused with SenTec™ malodor counteractant technology, Daily Clean cuts through dirt and grime and odors!
+Now infused with SenTec™ malodor counteractant technology, Daily Clean cuts through dirt, grime, AND odors!
 It leaves no streaks, haze, or residues.
 Low-foam and concentrated, it works best mixed 1–3 ounces per gallon; then apply with an automatic scrubber or mop for terrific results.

 - Improved formula performs better in hard water